QuickSync: A Quickly Synchronizing PoS-Based Blockchain Protocol: Discussion on Parameters

 \section{Discussion on \proto\ Parameters}

 In this section, we discuss how to set the three parameters relevant to the protocol \proto.
-Two parameters are endogenous to the protocol, namely, $s$ and $t_{sl}$. $s$ is the factor by which the relative stake of a node is scaled to assign it the stake power.
+Two parameters are endogenous to the protocol, namely, $s$ and $t_{sl}$. \begin{itemize} \item $s$-- the factor by which the relative stake of a node is scaled.
 In \proto, $s$ affects the $t_f$ significantly and hence should be chosen to be optimal.
-We recommend using $s=8$, although any $s>4$ should suffice. $t_{sl}$ is the time slot length in units of time. $t_{sl}$ greatly impacts transaction per second ($tps$), time to finality ($t_f$), and relative stake of the honest nodes ($r_h$).
-Ideally, $t_{sl}$ must be set equal to $\tau$ or at least $\tau$. $\tau$ is the upper bound on the block propagation delay.
-It depends upon the network and must be estimated.
+We recommend using $s=8$, although any $s>4$ should suffice.

+\item $t_{sl}$ is the time slot length in units of time. $t_{sl}$ greatly impacts transaction per second ($tps$), time to finality ($t_f$), and relative stake of the honest nodes ($r_h$).
+Ideally, $t_{sl}\geq \tau$ where $\tau$ is the upper bound on the block propagation delay.
 Decreasing $t_{sl}$, increases $tps$ and reduces $t_f$ which is very favourable.
 However, this comes at the risk of reducing it below the actual value of $\tau$, causing $r_h$ to drop below half, compromising the security of the protocol.
 Given the current state of the internet we suggest $t_{sl}=\tau=40$ sec (from \cite{bitcoin_network_monitor-dsn_research_group,decker2013information}).
 Once we set $t_{sl}$, it need not be changed as internet connectivity will only get better.

-Another crucial parameter is $k$, which is exogenous to the protocol.
+\item Another crucial parameter is $k$, which is exogenous to the protocol.
 It is an important factor from the perspective of the consumer of the blockchain. $k$ is the number of blocks that a node should wait to confirm a block for a given confidence level $1-\eta$ against an adversary with relative stake $r_a$.
 As the block gets deeper into the blockchain, the confidence of the block's placement in the ledger increases.
+The longer the asynchronous period (during which network is controlled by a \emph{FAC} adversary), the more time is needed for finality while ensuring security.